 After Greece achieved independence from the Ottoman Empire, a new era began.
 A series of neoclassical buildings were designed and constructed in the 1800s, many of which still survive today.

-From the impressive Greek Parliament Building on Syntagma Square, to the National Library, your guide will take you to the most significant neoclassical buildings in Athens.
+From the impressive Greek Parliament Building on Syntagma Square, to the National Library, there are many significant neoclassical buildings in Athens.

-The largest structure built during this period is the Panathenaic stadium, where your guide will explain how the Modern Olympic Games was reborn.
+The largest structure built during this period is the Panathenaic stadium, which is where the Modern Olympic Games was reborn.

-** To find out more about neoclassical Athens Walking Tours, take a look here – Neoclassical Athens Tours. **
+** To find out more about self guided neoclassical Athens Walking Tours, take a look here – Neoclassical Athens Tours. **

 Ottoman Athens Tour